When you buy a Stock or an Index, you have the right to receive or obligation to pay dividends.

-Dividends are processed through a value adjustment of your account (basically, added to or subtracted from your cash).
+Dividends are processed through a value adjustment of your account (basically, they are added to or subtracted from your account).

 What this adjustment looks like is dependent on the size and direction of you trade: